I'm Mohamad Sakkal, a software developer based in Vienna. I came to Austria from Syria in 2015. I speak Arabic, English, and German.

 March 16, 2026

-No app existed that could hold the complexity of tracking how ASD, ADHD, and depression interact with each other and with medications.
-So I built one.
+No app existed that could hold the complexity of what I was trying to track.
+So I started building one.